daohu527/wheel/wheel/doc/timer/timer.md

 #### ticket
 We can wrapper the callback in timer and get a new callable function, which will more simple to ticket.
 For example we can use `std::function<void(void)>` to a callback.

+#### callback
+(todo) Most callbacks need to carry parameters, although lambada functions can also meet our needs.
+In the future consider changing to a callback with parameters.

 ## Testcase
 1. create a timer and run one shot
 2. delay start